Architect Graeme North on the benefits of natural homes

 “We’ve got these very dense, heavy, fairly low strength materials.
 Dense materials don’t make terribly good insulation – they’re very good for storing heat and storing cool so they have an enormously good reputation for moderating temperature fluctuations in buildings.

 “There’s an old saying that these buildings are warm in winter and cool in summer – which is true of a well-designed earth building – but if we do get a few days without much sun, as we can in winter, an earth building will cool down because dense materials don’t make good insulators and once you’ve lost your heat it takes a bit to gain it back.”

-That’s led natural home experts in NZ and around the world to experiment with adding straw, wood shavings, paper pulp and other lighter aggregates to earth bricks and mud mixes for insulatory effect.
+That finding led natural home experts in NZ and around the world to experiment with adding straw, wood shavings, paper pulp and other lighter aggregates to earth bricks and mud mixes for their insulatory effect.

-Graeme recently stopped by to look at the first natural house he designed back in 1971 made out of earth, second-hand bricks and timber, and was delighted to find it still in good order.
+Graeme recently stopped by to look at the first natural house he designed back in 1971.
+It’s made out of earth, second-hand bricks and timber.
+He was delighted to find it in good order.

 GRAEME’S VERY GREEN HOUSE

 When it comes to his own home, Graeme has a little bit of everything natural.
 There is cordwood, straw bale and cob, with inserts of cordwood, bottles and old bricks, all in one wall.
 There is mud brick, an earth floor and an earth-plastered ceiling, and all the wooden joinery is second-hand.